The Women’s Caucus offers several sources of support for scholars engaged in research relating to gender and Jewish Studies:

 Application documents should be electronically submitted as email attachments to firstname.lastname@example.org.
 The Travel Grant Committee will notify applicants prior to the conference.
 The winner will be announced and honored at the Women’s Caucus Breakfast, to which they are invited at our cost, and should therefore plan to attend.

-To advance the field of Jewish Women’s and Gender Studies and to honor the memory of Paula E. Hyman, Hebrew Union College and the Jewish Theological Seminary, with the support of the AJS and its Women’s Caucus, established a mentoring program for emerging scholars in the field.
-In this third year of the program we will again select six emerging scholars and pair them with senior scholar mentors.
-They will be asked to meet, either in person or virtually, bimonthly and will be invited to stay an extra day at the 2016 AJS Conference at the program’s expense in order to discuss professional issues including moving from dissertation to book, landing one’s first position, thinking strategically about advancement, and balancing life and work.
+To advance the field of Jewish Women’s and Gender Studies and to honor the memory of Paula E. Hyman, Hebrew Union College and the Jewish Theological Seminary, with the support of the AJS and its Women’s Caucus, established a mentoring program for scholars.
+In this fourth year of the program, we will again select six emerging scholars and pair them with senior scholar mentors.
+They will be asked to meet, either in person or virtually, bimonthly and will be invited to stay an extra day at the 2017 AJS Convention in Washington, D.C. at the program’s expense in order to discuss professional issues including moving from dissertation to book, landing one’s first position, thinking strategically about advancement both inside and outside of the academy, and the work-life balance.

-Applications are welcomed from both non-tenure track and tenure-track scholars, as well as from scholars in non-traditional fields and independent scholars, who have received or will have received their Ph.D. degrees between January 1, 2010 and December 31, 2016.
+Applications are welcomed from both non-tenure track and tenure-track scholars, as well as from scholars in non-traditional fields and independent scholars, who have received or will have received their Ph.D. degrees between January 1, 2013 and December 31, 2017.
+While we welcome all applicants, we particularly encourage submissions from those pursuing work in Jewish Gender & Women’s Studies.
 Applicants must be current members of the Association for Jewish Studies and the AJS Women’s Caucus.
-Mentors will be approached in consultation with the mentees.
+You may establish or renew your membership(s) at http://www.ajsnet.org/enroll.htm.
+Please do NOT approach potential mentors; the Steering Committee will take care of that.

 - Cover Letter including: